-We recently sat down with Brooks Dyroff, a 29-year-old entrepreneur who left Blackstone just about a year ago to start his own media holding company.
-While this story might not pertain exclusively to real estate, we were simply curious as to why someone would leave one of the best Real Estate Private Equity firms in the world to start, wait for it… a newsletter?
-If you’re as curious as we were, then we think you’ll find this profile extremely fascinating and come to believe that Dyroff is certainly someone to watch along with his new company, Walk-On Holdings, which currently owns and operates three digital media brands: Tag The Flag, The Street Sheet, and Pregame Skate.
+We recently sat down with Brooks Dyroff, a 29-year-old entrepreneur who left Blackstone one year ago to start his own media holding company.
+While this story might not pertain exclusively to real estate, we were simply curious as to why someone would leave a Private Equity firm to start a newsletter.
+Dyroff sat down with us to discuss his new company, Walk-On Holdings, which owns and operates three digital media brands: Tag The Flag, The Street Sheet, and Pregame Skate.
 More on all of these below.
-Some of the questions and answers have been edited for brevity and clarity.

 Brooks, can you give us a little bit of background about yourself?

 BD: Absolutely.
 I grew up in Boulder, Colorado, which, to this day, is my favorite city in the world.
 For my last two years of high school, I went to Phillips Academy in Andover and then moved 40 minutes down the road for 4 years at Boston College.
 In 2013, I graduated from BC and moved to New York where my first job was at J.P.
 Morgan.
 After about two years, I moved a few blocks north on Park Ave., and worked for three years at Blackstone.
 In the spring of 2018, I left Blackstone and started my own media holding company, called Walk-On Holdings.